 Diagnosis of Fibromyalgia

-A diagnosis of fibromyalgia is usually made if 11 of these 18 points result in pain when palpated.
+tender points.
+A diagnosis of fibromyalgia is usually made if 11 of these 18 points result in pain when touched.